 Major air pollutants removed by Boston fern

 Studies done by NASA on indoor plants for clean air showed that Boston ferns are capable of absorbing formaldehyde from the environment (1).
-Formaldehyde is one of the many indoor air pollutants which emits mainly from cooking, smoking, cosmetics, paints, etc. As per WHO studies indoor wooden furniture with formaldehyde resin paints are the main source of formaldehyde pollution (2)
+Formaldehyde is one of the many indoor air pollutants which emits mainly from cooking, smoking, cosmetics, paints, etc. As per WHO studies indoor wooden furniture with formaldehyde resin paints is the main source of formaldehyde pollution (2).

 2. Removes xylene

 Planting Boston ferns in homes and offices also help in absorbing another harmful pollutant known as xylene.
 According to the Department of health and human service U.S.A., petroleum products are the main source of xylene production.
 Typically indoor air has xylene 1-10 ppb.
 Buildings with poor ventilation have a higher indoor level of xylene thus causing sick building syndrome.
 Other sources of xylene are paints and wooden furniture (3).

 3. Absorbs toluene

 Toluene is another harmful air pollutant that causes central nervous system dysfunction, necrosis, Irritation of the upper respiratory tract, and eyes.
 Children exposed to these harmful pollutants also suffer developmental problems and reproductive problems in females.
 The major source of toluene pollution is gasoline, solvents in paints, plastic and soda bottles, paint cosmetics and other organic chemicals (4).
 Planting Boston fern indoor thus results in removing toluene from the air and thus give clean and fresh air to respire.

 How to grow Boston fern?

 Any plastic container hanging pots or decorative pots are used for the growth of this fern.
 The Boston fern should be potted in a well-aerated, well-drained, and high water holding capacity medium so that the fern does not get dry.
 We can prepare in-house fern media by mixing 50 % peat with vermiculite of perlite and pine bark for fertilization.
 Proper watering according to the environment is necessary and avoid direct sunlight.
 Propagation is simply by dividing the clumps.